nosana-ci/nosana-programs/docs/staking.md

 #### Account Info

+The following 2 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|
 | `stake`                | <FontIcon icon="pencil" color="#3EAF7C" /><FontIcon icon="key" color="lightgrey" />     | The [StakeAccount](/programs/staking#stake-account) address.                                      |
 | `authority`            | <FontIcon icon="pencil" color="lightgrey" /><FontIcon icon="key" color="#3EAF7C" />     | The signing authority of the program invocation.                                                  |

 #### Arguments

+The following 1 arguments should also be provided when invoking this instruction.

 | Name                   | Type              | Size    | Offset  | Description                                               |
 |------------------------|-------------------|---------|---------|-----------------------------------------------------------|